beyond-all-reason/teiserver/documents/guides/spads_install.md

 ## Purpose of SPADS installation
-If you have a local running version of TeiServer, you can point Chobby to localhost and login.
+If you have a local running version of Teiserver, you can point Chobby to localhost and login.
 However, you won't be able to see any battle rooms.
-To see battle rooms you will need to install SPADS.
+To see battle rooms you will need to install and setup SPADS.

+There are several ways to install SPADS, but the recommended method when using Teiserver and Beyond All Reason is to follow the local testing instructions in the [Ansible SPADS Setup](https://github.com/beyond-all-reason/ansible-spads-setup?tab=readme-ov-file#ansible-spads-setup).
+This Ansible playbook is up to date and used for production setups.
+It automates most of the installation and setup process and is significantly faster than doing it manually.

+> [!IMPORTANT]
+> The recommended way to set up SPADS is with the Ansible playbook.
+The section below is here just in case you don't want to use Ansible.

 ## Create a bot account to be used by SPADS
-Run TeiServer locally, login as root@localhost and go to http://localhost:4000/teiserver/admin/user
+Run Teiserver locally, login as root@localhost and go to http://localhost:4000/teiserver/admin/user

-You should see many users here assuming you have run [Teifion's fake data script](https://github.com/beyond-all-reason/teiserver/blob/master/documents/guides/local_setup.md#fake-data).

 Search for a user that has FakeData as the client (i.e. a normal user).
 Then Edit User > Tick "Bot" and "Verified" > Save Changes